RNH-Ts/RNH-Ts.github.io/Project3.md

 Although the dataset covers only one week, the use of a DAX-driven calendar enabled analysis across different times of day and weekdays, allowing for meaningful comparisons between regions and major cities.

-Rather than focusing solely on average delays, the analysis emphasizes **business impact**.
+Rather than focusing solely on average delays, the analysis emphasizes business impact.
 A simulated cost model (€50 per delay minute) was introduced to highlight how operational performance translates into financial consequences.

 The results show a key distinction: while smaller regional stations exhibit higher average delays, their overall financial impact remains limited.
 In contrast, large metropolitan areas such as Munich generate significantly higher total costs due to high traffic volume.